Lucky Ward: Arrest, trial, and imprisonment

 When the trial began, Ward suffered from a mental health crisis and was absent from most of the trial due to his breakdown.
 When given the option to testify on his behalf, he initially contemplated doing so, but ultimately decided to follow his lawyers’ recommendation not to testify.

 During its deliberation, the jury sent two notes requesting exhibits referenced at trial.
 It is unclear if the court ever responded to the first note.
 The second note stated that the jury did not have the October 1, 2010, police interview related to the Rodriguez case and requested a copy.
 In response, the court told the jury that the requested exhibit was already in their possession.
 After five hours of deliberation, Ward was eventually found guilty for the murders of Rodriguez and Long.
 After several more days of testimony, during which the State focused on other murders they sought to attribute to Ward, he was summarily sentenced to death.
 He showed no reaction while the verdict was read out, but as he was escorted out of the courtroom, he turned towards one of Ms. Long's family members and said that he was sorry.

-As of January 2024, Ward remains on death row at the Allan B. Polunsky Unit in West Livingston and is currently appealing his conviction and sentence since he denies that he committed the murders he was accused of.
-This direct appeal raises many issues about the constitutionality of his conviction and sentence, challenges his competency to stand trial and the insufficient evidence of guilt, attacks the prosecution's reliance on unadjudicated extraneous murders supported by very tenuous evidence that was not developed until years after his arrest, and argues that the trial proceeded unlawfully when he was absent from much of jury selection and the trial because of mental health breakdowns.
+As of January 2024, Ward is on death row at the Allan B. Polunsky Unit in West Livingston and is appealing his conviction and sentence, denying that he committed the murders.

+Current Appeals

+Based on a pending state habeas application filed on Lucky Ward's behalf and currently on hold in the trial court, the following life history should have been investigated and shared with his jury to explain why sentencing him to death was morally inappropriate.

+In addition to a complex personal history that Lucky Ward's jury did not hear, the pending appeal cites new evidence of police and prosecutorial misconduct during the ten years Harris County spent trying to adduce evidence to link him to various unsolved murders.
+The habeas appeal argues that, in all but one case (of Reita Long), the evidence points to other more likely suspects who were not pursued and exposes the tenuous nature of the links made to Ward as not withstanding scientific scrutiny.